nabilelbajdi/testrepo/README.md

 # Test repository for building pipelines and GitLab mirroring

-Updating the README file to see if it mirrors to GitLab
+Test 1: Testing to see if changes to Main branch are also mirrored to GitLab